jay-hwang/pabang/README.md

 ### Background

-Pabang is a web browser automation script for Glassdoor that utilizes the Selenium webdriver.
+Pabang is a script that automates job applications utilizing Selenium WebDriver

 Created by Humza Baig, Jay Hwang, and Michael Pak.